13y/o FS Labrador Retriever, Approx. 43Kg. History of hip soreness and exercise intolerance. Odd nail growth and changes in gait-hip swaying.

 Owners comments below:

-“Bella is enjoying the heck out of her new knee.
+“Bella is enjoying the heck out of her [newly Kush-treated] knee.
 Increased mobility overall.
 No more hesitance with going up stairs.
 Increased distance and time on walks.
 Can climb into minivan with minimal or no assistance.
 Overall, she looks like she did a year ago before her illness and surgery.”

 I discussed giving Bella a Cox-2 inhibitor if needed after the carprofen is gone, or we see a decrease in desire to exercise.
 The plan is to continue the current exercise regimen for thirty days to build muscle mass.